Alex Buzbee

-Alex Franklin Buzbee (born November 27, 1985) is a former professional gridiron football defensive end.
-He most recently played for the Toronto Argonauts of the Canadian Football League.
+Alex Franklin Buzbee (born November 27, 1985) is an American former professional football defensive end.
+He played for the Washington Redskins of the National Football League (NFL) and Toronto Argonauts of the Canadian Football League (CFL).
 He was signed by the Redskins as an undrafted free agent in 2007.
 He played college football at Georgetown.

-Early years
+Early life

 Buzbee played for Seton Hall Prep in West Orange, New Jersey.

 College career

 Buzbee was as a four-year starter at Georgetown where he totaled 27.5 career sacks, which ranks second all-time at Georgetown.
 He was First-team All-Patriot League as a senior and Honorable mention All- America selection by the Don Hansen Football Gazette.
 As a senior in 2006 he had 75 tackles (30 solo), 13 tackles for loss, and one forced fumble and led the Patriot League with 5.5 sacks.
 In 2006, he was Second-team All-Patriot League after starting all 11 games and making 44 tackles (29 solo), 12.5 tackles for loss, 6.5 sacks and two forced fumbles.
 In 2004, he Second-team All-Patriot League as he tied for the league and team in lead in sacks with 10.5 and finished the year with 12.5 tackles for loss, and totaled 39 tackles forced two fumbles on the season.
 In 2003, he played 11 games, made 28 tackles, including 7.5 for a loss and had five sacks.